Fila Brasileiro: Appearance

-In Brazil the breed has two main standards imposed by two distinct clubs, the Confederação Brasileira de Cinofilia, affiliated to FCI, and the Clube de Aprimoramento do Fila Brasileiro.
-The CAFIB standard was constructed based on the ancient phenotype of the breed.
-But the current CBKC/FCI standard is the best known internationally.
+Superficially, the Fila Brasileiro resembles the Bloodhound–which was also once used to find and return escaped slaves, albeit in the United States–on account of its low-hanging ears, facial appearance, thick skin around the neck, and general sandy or fawn coat.
+However, the Fila Brasileiro is distinct, being stronger, stockier, and larger, overall, being bigger-boned and taller.
+The breed also typically displays more variety of coat colorations than the Bloodhound, often possessing black, fawn (red, apricot, or darker) and brindled (fawn, black, or brown brindle) coats, all of which are permitted in shows–with the exception of mouse-grey, black-and-tan, blue, dappled or solid white.
+Brindles of a basic color may show striping of varying intensity.
+Sometimes a black mask is present.
+White markings not exceeding one-quarter of the total coat surface area are permitted on the feet, chest and tail tip, as per the FCI standard.
+In its native Brazil, the Fila Brasileiro has two main standards, imposed by two distinct clubs: the Confederação Brasileira de Cinofilia (affiliated with FCI) and the Clube de Aprimoramento do Fila Brasileiro.
+The latter group's standard was constructed based on the "ancient phenotype" of the breed.
+However, the current CBKC/FCI standard is the best-known and accepted, internationally.

-The Fila Brasileiro is a breed of mastiff with large bones and loose skin.
-According to the international breed standard, dogs should stand between 65 and 75 cm at the withers and weigh no less than 50 kg; bitches are slightly smaller, standing some 60–70 cm and weighing at least 40 kg.
-They have a rectangular build and though they are massive, their natural agility is apparent.
-The head is big and heavy with a deep muzzle.
-The ears are large, thick, tapered and either droop or fold back exposing the interior, depending on the dog's mood.
-The neck and back are well muscled and the chest is broad and deep.
+According to the international breed standard, the dogs should stand between 65 and 75 cm at the withers and weigh no less than 50 kg; bitches are slightly smaller, standing some 60–70 cm and weighing at least 40 kg.
+They will have a rectangular build and, though they are massive, their natural agility is apparent.
+The head is big and heavy, with a deep muzzle.
+The ears are large, thick, tapered and either droop or fold-back, exposing the interior, according to the individual dog's mood.
+The neck and back are well-muscled and the chest is broad and deep.
 Unlike the vast majority of canines, the croup is higher than the withers.
 The legs are heavily boned.
-The skin is very distinctive of the breed, as it is thick and loose all over the body, mainly in the region around the neck.
+The skin is very distinctive of the breed, being thick and loose all over the body, mainly in the region around the neck.
 The thick skin forms pronounced dewlaps.
-In many individuals, the dewlaps proceed to the chest and abdomen.
+In many individuals, these dewlaps continue down to the chest and abdomen.
 Some dogs show a fold at the side of the head and also at the withers descending to the shoulders.
-The coat is short and dense and the texture is normally smooth and soft.
-Their colours vary from solid, brindle, mouse-grey, patched, dappled, or black and tan.
-They are almost never white.
-Typical colours are fawn, black and brindle.
-Brindles of a basic color may have the stripes of either less or with very strong intensity.
-Sometimes a black mask is present.
+The coat of the Fila Brasileiro is short and dense, while the texture is normally smooth and soft.

-The coat of the Fila Brasileiro is smooth and short.
-Black, fawns (red, apricot, or dark), and brindled (fawn, black, or brown brindle) colors are permitted, except mouse-grey, black and tan, blue, dappled and solid white.
-White markings, not exceeding 1/4 of the coat surface area, are permitted on the feet, the chest and the tip of the tail in the FCI standard.

-The CAFIB standard does not accept black, mouse-grey, black and tan, blue, or dappled coats, as it considers them as a sign of crossbreeding; on the other hand, it accepts dogs with large white markings on any part of the body.
+The CAFIB standard does not accept black, mouse-grey, black and tan, blue, or dappled coats, as it considers these colours a sign of crossbreeding; on the other hand, it accepts dogs with larger white markings on any part of the body.